syncfusion-content/blazor-docs/blazor/treeview/node-customization.md

 # Images in Blazor TreeView Component

-The Blazor TreeView component has the built-in option to customize each node's appearance with icons and images by mapping the **ImageUrl** fields.
+The Blazor TreeView component has the built-in option to customize each node's appearance with images by mapping the **ImageUrl** fields.

 In the following example, the **ImageUrl** property is used.